ArtReach on the Road

 There is no charge, either to the school, participating organization, or students.

-The words leap off the page as students tell us about their ArtReach day at Arrowmont.
+The words leap off the page as students tell us about their ArtReach on the Road experience.

-ArtReach provides a full day of arts and crafts instruction to students 4th through 12th grades.
-Now in its 25th year, over 25,000 school children have participated in the program.
-Since its establishment in 1992 as a rural arts outreach initiative, ArtReach has supplemented the limited arts instruction offered in schools.
+ArtReach, Arrowmont’s local community outreach program, provides a full day of arts and crafts instruction to students 4th through 12th grades.
+Since its establishment in 1992 as a rural arts outreach initiative, over 25,000 Sevier County school children have participated in the program.
 Some ArtReach students have gone on to become working artists, others have become teachers, business owners, doctors, lawyers, elected officials, and most important, contributors to our communities.
-Previously limited to Sevier County Schools, ArtReach is now available to schools, school districts, and arts organizations across Central Appalachia.
+Previously limited to Sevier County Schools, ArtReach has expanded to school districts and arts organizations across six Central Appalachian states.

 ArtReach on the Road is designed to help modern students in Central Appalachia learn about and appreciate their culture and the importance of craft in their daily lives.
-It also addresses the preservation of traditional craft knowledge — knowledge that is disappearing as the region becomes urbanized and practitioners often do not transmit their skills to future generations.
+It also addresses the preservation of traditional craft knowledge — connecting traditional practitioners with future generations, through immersive instruction.

-The program will offer workshops in a range of media such as wood, clay, sculpture, fibers, and many others that have a significant history in Appalachia.
+The program offers workshops in a range of media such as wood, clay, sculpture, needlecraft, basketry, weaving, leather, and many others that have a significant history in Appalachia.

-Research is showing that exposure to arts and crafts education is more than learning to appreciate beauty — arts education has an impressive impact on students’ cognitive, social, and emotional development.
+Research shows that exposure to arts and crafts education is more than learning to appreciate beauty — arts education has an impressive impact on students’ cognitive, social, and emotional development.
 They develop essential thinking tools — most important, students exposed to arts education develop strong problem-solving skills.

 Here’s what local teachers have to say about ArtReach.

-Arrowmont wants to bring ArtReach on the Road to your community.
-Whether you are an administrator, community member, teacher or parent, we are looking for ways we can find partners for this exciting new initiative.
-If you feel that you and/or your school, arts organization, or institution is interested in partnering or helping with ArtReach on the Road, send a letter of interest by email to Rebecca Buglio, Arrowmont Studio and Program Manager at firstname.lastname@example.org.
+Whether you are an administrator, community member, teacher or parent, we are looking for ways we can find partners for this exciting initiative.
+If your school, arts organization, or institution is interested in partnering or helping with ArtReach on the Road, you are a Central Appalachian artist interested in being an ArtReach on the Road instructor, or you would like more information about the program, please contact Katie Sharpe, ArtReach Program Manager, at email@example.com.